-Lemma 3.9.
-(End of Phase One)

-After the first while loop (lines 4-19) of Algorithm 1 is finished, we have at line 20 that $Reached \cup Final = \{cut(M') \mid M{in} \to^ M'\}$.
-Moreover, if $M{in} \to^ M'$ then the accumulated delay of this computation is greater or equal to cut(M').min and there is at least one such computation ending in M' where the accumulated delay is equal to cut(M').min.
+Lemma 4 (End of Phase One).
+After the first while loop (lines 4-19) of Algorithm 1 is finished, we have at line 20 that Reached $\cup$ Final = { $cut(M') \mid M{in} \rightarrow^ M'$ }.
+Moreover, if $M{in} \rightarrow^ M'$ then the accumulated delay of this computation is greater or equal to cut(M').min and there is at least one such computation ending in M' where the accumulated delay is equal to cut(M').min.

-Let us first argue for the fact $Reached \cup Final = \{cut(M') \mid M{in} \rightarrow^ M'\}$.
-The inclusion " \subseteq " follows directly from claim b) of Lemma 3.8.
-The inclusion " \supseteq " follows from the fact that we search all possible successors of M{in} ; we do not provide further arguments as this is a standard graph searching algorithm.
+Proof.
+Let us first argue for the fact $Reached \cup Final = \{cut(M') \mid M{in} \to^ M'\}$ .
+The inclusion " $\subseteq$ " follows directly from claim b) of Lemma 3.
+The inclusion " $\supseteq$ " follows from the fact that we search all possible successors of $M{in}$ ; we do not provide further arguments as this is a standard graph searching algorithm.
 The optimality of the computation of the minimum delay is guaranteed because we explore the graph from the nodes with the smallest min value (line 5) and this is (up to the cut-equivalence) essentially the Dijkstra's algorithm for shortest path in a graph.

-Lemma 3.10.
-(Not k-bounded)
+Lemma 5 (Not k-bounded).
 Let N be an MTAWFN or ETAWFN and k > 0.
 If Algorithm 1 returns "Not k-bounded" then N is not k-bounded.

-Lemma 3.11.
-(Return value false)
+Lemma 6 (Return value false).
 Let N be an MTAWFN or ETAWFN and k > 0.
 If Algorithm 1 returns false then N is not sound.

-By a simple analysis of the four places where the algorithm returns false (lines 13, 16, 18 and 29).
-In each of these four cases, we demonstrate that the net cannot be sound.
+Proof.
+By a simple analysis of the four places where the algorithm returns false (lines 13, 16, 18 and 29). $\Box$

-Lemma 3.12.
-(Return value true)
+Lemma 7 (Return value true).
 Let N be an MTAWFN or ETAWFN and k > 0.
 If Algorithm 1 returns true then N is sound.

-Assume that the algorithm returned true at line 27 and we shall argue that N satisfies conditions a) and b) of Definition 3.4.
-Condition b) is straightforward as by Lemma 3.9 we know that $Reached \cup Final$ is the set of cut-markings of all the reachable markings of N and if some of them marks the place out then this must be a final marking, otherwise the algorithm would return false at line 13.
-For condition a) we realize that the set Final contains all final markings reachable from M{in} and in the second phase of the algorithm we run a backward search and remove from the reachable state-space all markings that have a computation leading to one of the final markings.
+Proof.
+Assume that the algorithm returned true at line 27 and we shall argue that N satisfies conditions a) and b) of Definition 7.
+Condition b) is straightforward as by Lemma 4 we know that $Reached \cup Final$ is the set of cut-markings of all the reachable markings of N and if some of them marks the place out then this must be a final marking, otherwise the algorithm would return false at line 13.
+For condition a) we realise that the set Final contains all final markings reachable from $M{in}$ and in the second-phase of the algorithm we run a backward search and remove from the reachable state-space all markings that have a computation leading to one of the final markings.
 We return true only if Reached is empty, meaning that all reachable markings have a computation to some final marking.
-This corresponds to condition a). \Box
+This corresponds to condition a).